free-honey/naumachia/docs/ROADMAP.md

         - [x] RedeemScriptOutput
         - [x] Spend Specific Output (e.g. for one-time mintings)
         - [ ] Specify valid range
+          - This is partially complete.
+CML only allows for setting a lower bound, and the conversion from POSIX -> Slot only works on Testnet
         - [ ] Create Multi-Sig Tx?
     - Ledger Data Source
       - [x] BlockFrost Client